Data governance creates the frame in which data management operates. Data governance rules are the first part of this frame.

-In our saga about the duality of data management and data governance, we are going to have a look at data governance.
+In our saga about the duality of data management and data governance, we will look at data governance.
 Data governance exercises a Yin force by following the requirements of data management.

 The following two statements express the idea of the Yin-Yan duality between data management and data governance:

-- To move on with the data management/data governance initiative, first, each company has to specify the definition, scope, and constituting components of data management (as specified in the first article of the series).
+- To move on with the data management/data governance initiative, each company has to specify the definition, scope, and constituting components of data management (as defined in the first article of the series).

 - The data governance framework has to conform to the specification of data management(we talked about this in our second article)

 The second statement forms the basis for this article.